Talia2/HOL-TrafficManager/HOL.md

 Throughout the lab, you will be required to access policy endpoints repeatedly to evaluate their behavior.
 To ensure predictable results, it is essential that you do not use a cached entry.
 Restarting the browser is one way to guarantee this condition, but requires closing every open browser window before each request, even those that display other sites.

 To make this process simpler, the lab provides a registry script to shorten the lifetime of entries in the browser’s DNS cache.
 After executing the script and restarting the browser, evaluating a policy is simply a matter of waiting for the duration of the TTL and then refreshing the browser window.
-Note, however, that because this script changes Internet Explorer's configuration, you will only execute it inside a remote desktop session connected to one of the hosted services in the application.
+Note, however, that because this script changes Internet Explorer's configuration, you will only execute it inside a remote desktop session connected to one of the cloud services in the application.

 For more information, see [Appendix B: Configuring the DNS Cache of the Browser](#AppendixB).

 <a name="AboutTheWorldApplication"></a>
 ### About the World Application ###

-The World Application is a sample ASP.NET application included in this hands-on lab to represent a global application that you could scale across multiple data centers by taking advantage of Windows Azure Traffic Manager.
+The World Application is a sample ASP.NET application included in this hands-on lab to represent a global application that you could scale across multiple data centers by taking advantage of Traffic Manager.
 Although it does not implement any specific functionality of its own, the application does include some useful features that can assist you in the evaluation of Traffic Manager.

 Some of these features are:

-1. A customizable background and caption that allows you to determine, at a glance, which of the hosted services responds to a request
+1. A customizable background and caption that allows you to determine, at a glance, which of the cloud services responds to a request

 1. A timer-restarted with every page refresh-that shows the remaining time on the DNS host entry’s TTL and when it is safe to refresh the page to observe the result of a policy

-1. A control panel showing the status of each hosted service deployed including commands to enable or disable traffic to individual services
+1. A control panel showing the status of each cloud service deployed including commands to enable or disable traffic to individual services

 1. Download links for registry scripts to configure the lifetime of DNS host entries in the browser’s cache